haskell-actions/run-fourmolu/README.md

     # release of fourmolu will be used.
     version: "0.13.0.0"

-    # Only check the format of .hs in the src/ directory.
+    # Only check the format of .hs in the src/ directory
+    # except src/Main.hs.
     pattern: |
       src/**/*.hs
+      !src/Main.hs

     # Don't follow symbolic links to .hs files.
     follow-symbolic-links: false